What is a quasi-governmental health organization?

 Quasi-governmental health organizations are similar to for-profit corporations.
 They provide communities with resources that individuals or local governments may not access independently.

-However, while the latter focuses exclusively on making a profit, the former makes it its mission to ensure that no one is left behind about healthcare services and advancements within the medical community.
-As such, quasi-governmental health organizations save lives each year by providing medications at discounted rates or free of charge depending on the size of the population and other factors.
+However, while the latter focuses exclusively on making a profit, the former aims to ensure that no one is left behind in healthcare services and advancements within the medical community.
+As such, quasi-governmental health organizations save lives each year by providing medications at discounted rates or free of charge, depending on the size of the population and other factors.

 Who are the major quasi-governmental health organizations within the United States?

-The Centers for Disease Control and Prevention, also known as the CDC, is one of many quasi-governmental health organizations in the United States.
+The Centers for Disease Control and Prevention, or the CDC, is one of many quasi-governmental health organizations in the United States.
 This organization aims to provide communities with resources, including training to improve public health standards.

-In addition, this organization also makes it their mission to identify outbreaks of various diseases, including influenza, pneumococcal disease, and other viruses which can potentially be fatal.
+In addition, this organization makes it its mission to identify outbreaks of various diseases, including influenza, pneumococcal disease, and other potentially fatal viruses.

-Furthermore, the CDC works with many local communities to ensure that proper precautions are taken throughout each year, whether it be through training or awareness campaigns targeted at schools and other public organizations.
+Furthermore, the CDC works with many local communities to ensure that proper precautions are taken each year, whether through training or awareness campaigns targeted at schools and other public organizations.